Zone Rock

 Classical music rooted sub-genres

-• Zong-opera or Z-opera: predating a Russian term for rock opera (Зонг-опера), a derivation from erudite rock (although zong-opera records were also made under non-classical music background) in which dramatic vocals are emphasized in cantata style, often having several lead vocalists (sometimes a choir is used instead) performing in a highly theatrical style.
+- Zong-opera or Z-opera: predating a Russian term for rock opera (Зонг-опера), a derivation from erudite rock (although zong-opera records were also made under non-classical music background) in which dramatic vocals are emphasized in a theatrical style, often having several lead vocalists (sometimes a choir is used instead).
 Concept albums were much popular in this sub-genre.
-Most notable acts were Ill Generedur Tezla, Exodus and Orkiestra Z, although sub-genre's outsider bands like Pink Frojt (The Mall album) and NoMoreEagleZ (The Room, Timmy and Gethsemene Rock albums) were the most successful commercially.
+Most notable acts were Ill Generedur Tezla, Exodus (from FK), La Fée Verte (from France), Persepolis (from the NAL) and Orkiestra Z (from the RTC), although sub-genre's outsider bands like Pink Frojt (The Mall album) and NoMoreEagleZ (The Room, Timmy and Gethsemene Rock albums) were the most successful commercially.

-• Moskal rock: a later development of zone rock in Snorist countries.
+- Moskal rock: a later development of zone rock in Snorist countries.
 Closely related to erudite zone rock, it was Central/Eastern Europe reading of the referred sub-genre, with plenty of influences from both local folk music and from classical music.
-More details below:
+More details further below.

 Jass rooted sub-genres

-• Aether zone: a sub-genre which emerged during early 1970’s descending from jass music characterized by lengthy song structures often centered in electronic and ambient soundscapes that intend to produce a hypnotic sound.
-Notable acts include MorlockZ, Dromedary and Pink Frojt (late 1970’s period).
+- Aether zone: a sub-genre which emerged during early 1970’s descending from jass music characterized by lengthy song structures often centered in electronic and ambient soundscapes that intend to produce a hypnotic sound.
+Notable acts included the German MorlockZ and Zona, the French Zodiaque, the Bohemian Ten Z Efékt and the English Dromedary, Ostwind and Pink Frojt (late 1970’s period).
 It later became the largest inspiration to ambient rock.

 Blues rooted sub-genres

-• Heavy zone rock: an aggressive and usually (but not always) guitar-driven sub-genre which later became the inspiration for hair metal.
-Heavy zone acts tended to follow two trends: guitar driven bands (of which Lead Aeroplane was the most prominent act) and bands with a stronger emphasis on keyboards (notably Purple Dipper).
+- Heavy zone rock: an aggressive and usually (but not always) guitar-driven sub-genre which later became the inspiration for hair metal.
+Heavy zone acts tended to follow two trends: guitar driven bands (of which Lead Aeroplane, White Terror and RuZZia were the most prominent acts) and bands with a stronger emphasis on keyboards (notably Purple Dipper).

 Other inspirations

-• Eclectic zone rock: although zone rock is eclectic, this sub-genre refers to bands that trespass the boundaries of established zone rock sub-genres by having a plural style without a clear referential core.
+- Eclectic zone rock: although zone rock is eclectic, this sub-genre refers to bands that trespass the boundaries of established zone rock sub-genres by having a plural style without a clear referential core.
+Sober Tramp were the most famous.

 History